serdarshenol/NavigationBackport/README.md

 # Navigation Backport

-This package uses the navigation APIs available in older SwiftUI versions (such as `NavigationView` and `NavigationLink`) to recreate the new `NavigationStack` APIs introduced in WWDC22, so that you can start targeting those APIs on older versions of iOS, tvOS, macOS and watchOS.
-When running on an OS version that supports `NavigationStack`, `NavigationStack` will be used under the hood.
+This package uses the navigation APIs available in older SwiftUI versions (such as `NavigationView` and `NavigationLink`) to recreate the new `NavigationStack` APIs introduced in WWDC22, so that you can start targeting those APIs on older versions of iOS, tvOS and watchOS.

 ✅ `NavigationStack` -> `NBNavigationStack`